-Since we had left Anchorage early enough, we were able to visit the dog kennel, hike the Savage area, check the buses schedule for the duration of our trip, and even pitch our tents.
+Since we had left Anchorage early enough, we had time to visit the dog kennel, hike the Savage area, check the bus schedule for the duration of our trip, and even pitch our tents.

-Note that the road only goes inside the park for the first 15 miles (24 km), which is roughly up to the Savage River trailhead.
+Note that the road only goes inside the park for the first 15 miles (24 km), roughly up to the Savage River trailhead.
 Beyond that point, park buses are required.

 Denali National Park Lodging

 - Campgrounds: Book your site at one of the six Denali National Park campgrounds.
 We recommend you stay at the Savage River campground for your first night since the other campsites are further into the park and require you to work along with the bus schedule.
 Doable if you arrive early in the afternoon.
 You can rent tents and sleeping gear at Denali Mountain Works by the Denali park entrance.

 - Lodges: Several privately-owned chalets are on private lands within the park.

 Head either to Healy, 11 miles north of the park entrance, or Cantwell, 30 miles south of the park entrance, for hotels near Denali National Park.
 You will find accommodations for all budgets in these towns, from motels, B&Bs, and resorts.
 Popular options are the Denali Grizzly Bear Resort and Teklanika Campground if the campsites within Denali are full.
 Each community has a range of restaurants available.

 Summer months see the peak of visitors coming in, so book early to secure your room as soon as you plan a trip to Denali.